Built-ins

 key k:string

-event handler is called when a keydown event occurs.
+The key event handler is called when a keydown event occurs.

 The handler is passed a string argument which is the character of the key that was

 pressed.
-For example, if the user presses the a
+For example, if the user presses the a key, the argument would be

-the string "a"
+the string "a".

 Some keys do not have a character representation, such as the arrow keys or the shift key.